tnfpck0306/Unity-AR-Navigation/README.md

 <img width = 28% src=https://user-images.githubusercontent.com/76057758/167301658-aaa9c6f0-b034-4742-ac03-2b12700e1014.gif />

-## **Introduce project :**

 The interior of the large building is very spacious and there are many roads, so it’s not easy to get to the desired location.
 The building may have a map, but you can’t memorize each one.

 So, to relieve this inconvenience, we made an indoor AR navigation system.
-It can be used anywhere 3D modeling is prepared!.
+It can be used anywhere 3D modeling is prepared!

-guide the user on the way
+- guide the user on the way
-AR environment for easy and visual help
+- AR environment for easy and visual help
-providing additional information
+- providing additional information

 ## **Environment :**